developersdigest/function-chain/README.md

 **Example 5: Huggingface Inference (Free API Key Required)**

-You can get your Alpha Vantage API key [here](https://huggingface.co/settings/tokens) (A read only token)
+You can get your Huggingface API key [here](https://huggingface.co/settings/tokens) (A read only token)

 ```javascript
 import { FunctionChain } from "ai-function-chain";